As a sales leader, you might be wondering what to do with all that data in your CRM.

 Rahul Alim from Custom Creatives says numbers should do the talking:

-- Sales activities that exceeded quota
+Sales activities that exceeded quota

-Earlier, I shared how gamification can create a competitive spirit among sales teams.
+Gamification can create a competitive spirit among sales teams.

 Take this one step further and create incentivized sales competitions.

 Here are a few creative ideas to get you started: